praesongprasit/EventSiteTest/src/speakers/erica-anderson.md

 </p>

 <p>
-  It comes down to some of those basic security advice that we hear from the likes of CERT New Zealand or other organisations around multi-factor authentication.
+  It comes down to some of those basic security advice that we hear from the likes of <a rel="external" href="https://www.cert.govt.nz/">CERT New Zealand</a> or other organisations around multi-factor authentication.
 </p>

 <p>